PlasmaPy/scipy_proceedings/papers/nicholas_murphy/plasmapy.rst

    functionality that is needed to foster the creation of a fully open source Python ecosystem for laboratory, heliospheric, and astrophysical plasmas.
-After describing the functionality of our first release and plans for future development, we will discuss the extensive lessons we have learned while starting an open source project for a large scientific community.
+After describing the functionality of our first release and plans for future development, we discuss the extensive lessons we have learned while starting an open source project for a large scientific community.